wdporter/i-am-that-vuepress/40-only-the-self-is-real/readme.md

 man?
 How does his inner self look at his own senility?

 **M:**&ensp;As he gets older, he grows more and more happy and peaceful.
-After all, he is goïng home.
+After all, he is going home.
 Like a traveller nearing his destination and collecting his luggage, he leaves the train without regret.

 **Q:**&ensp;Surely there is a contradiction.
 We are told the *jnani* is beyond all change.
 His happiness neither grows nor wanes.
-How can he grow happier because of beïng old, and that in spite of physical weakness and so on?
+How can he grow happier because of being old, and that in spite of physical weakness and so on?

 **M:**&ensp;There is no contradiction.
 The reel of destiny is coming to its end — the mind is happy.
 The mist of bodily existence is lifting — the burden